signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 the implementation should follow the following pattern:

 The first step it to give serialization/deserialization capabilities to IPoco itself through extension methods.
-By installing a CK.Poco.Exc.XXX package in a project, at least the 3 following extension methods appear:
+By installing a CK.Poco.Exc.XXX package in a project, at least the 2 following extension methods should appear:
-- `IPoco?.WriteXXX( ... )` (Writing a null IPoco must always be possible.)
-- `T?
-IPocoFactory<T>.ReadXXX<T>( ... )`
+- `bool PocoDirectory.WriteXXX( IBufferWriter<byte> input, IPoco? data, ... )`
 - `IPoco?
-PocoDirectory.ReadXXX( ... )`
+PocoDirectory.ReadXXX( ReadOnlySequence<byte> input, ... )`

+Supporting `Stream` can be done by adapting these but it is better if support for streams is also provided by the low level.

 Note that it is possible to split this into 2 packages:
 - CK.Poco.Exc.XXX.Export will only bring the Write, Serialize, Export capabilities.
 - CK.Poco.Exc.XXX.Import will only bring the Read, Deserialize, Import capabilities.

 Actual parameters of these methods are Protocol dependent. `CK.Poco.Exc.Json` for instance, exposes:
-- `IPoco.WriteJson( Utf8JsonWriter writer, bool withType = true, PocoJsonExportOptions? options = null )`
+- `bool PocoDirectory.WriteJson( IBufferWriter<byte> output, IPoco? o, bool withType = false, PocoJsonExportOptions? options = null )`
-- `T?
-IPocoFactory<T>.ReadJson<T>( ref Utf8JsonReader reader, PocoJsonImportOptions? options = null )`
 - `IPoco?
-PocoDirectory.ReadJson( ref Utf8JsonReader reader, PocoJsonImportOptions? options = null )`
+PocoDirectory.ReadJson( IBufferWriter<byte> input, PocoJsonImportOptions? options = null )`

-This package offers more extension methods (helpers) to ease the use of the API like reading from a `ReadOnlySpan<char>`, a `string`, etc., but these 3 methods are the core of the Exchange specification.
+This package offers more extension methods (helpers) to ease the use of the API like reading from a `ReadOnlySpan<char>`, a `string`, etc., but these 2 methods are the core of the Exchange specification.

 This enables a lot of optimizations and versatility since any kind of parameters can be used.
 For instance the CK.Poco.Exc.Json above is basically synchronous, no Read/WriteAsync are supported (just because this is not easy to support), but it CAN always be done.

-The second step is to implement one or more `IPocoImporter` and `IPocoExporter` that are basically adapters from `Stream` to whatever is needed to serialize/deserialize the IPoco types.
+The second step is to implement one or more `IPocoImporter` and `IPocoExporter` that encapsulate the specific details: their `ProtocolName` embeds/defines/summarizes/describes the "options" used to serialize/deserialize.
-Their `ProtocolName` embeds/defines/summarizes/describes the "options" used to serialize/deserialize: a package can expose multiple `IPocoImporter` and `IPocoExporter` that embed for each protocol name the options that will be used.
+A package can expose multiple `IPocoImporter` and `IPocoExporter` that embed for each protocol name the options that will be used.

+It is recommended that exchange packages implements at least a default importer and exporter that use the "AllExchangeable" type filter name.
+`CK.Poco.Exc.Json` implements the `DefaultPocoJsonExporter` and `DefaultPocoJsonImporter` services.